hydro-informatics/hydro-informatics.github.io/pages/python-basics/classes.md

 {% include tip.html content="To make initial attributes of the parent class (`Fish`) directly accessible, use `ParentClass.__init__(self)` in the `__init__` method of the child class." %}

 ### Polymorphism
 In computer science, polymorphism refers to the ability of presenting the same programming interface for different basic structures.
 Admittedly, a definition cannot be much more abstract.
-So it is sufficient to focus here only on the meaning of polymorphism relevant in *Python* and that is when child classes have methods of the same name as the parent class.
+So it is sufficient to focus here only on the meaning of polymorphism relevant in *Python* and that is when child classes have methods of the same name as a parent class.
 For example, polymorphism in *Python* is when we re-define the `swim_to_position` function of the above show `Fish` parent class in the `Salmon` child class.

 ### Encapsulation (public and non-public attributes)
 The concept of encapsulation combines data and functions to manipulate data, whereby both (data and functions) are protected against external interference and manipulation.
 Encapsulation is also the baseline of [data hiding](https://en.wikipedia.org/wiki/Information_hiding) in computer science, which segregates design decisions in software regarding objects that are likely to change.
-Here, the most important aspect of encapsulation is the differentiation between `private` and `public` class variables.
+Here, the most important aspect of encapsulation is the differentiation between **private** and **public** class variables.

-`private` attributes cannot be modified from outside (i.e., they are protected and cannot be changed for an instance of a class).
-In *Python*, there are no inherently `private` variables and this is why *Python* docs talk about `non-public` attributes (i.e., `_single_leading_underscore` *def*s in a class) rather than `private` attributes.
+**private** attributes cannot be modified from outside (i.e., they are protected and cannot be changed for an instance of a class).
+In *Python*, there are no inherently private variables and this is why *Python* docs talk about **non-public** attributes (i.e., `_single_leading_underscore` *defs* in a class) rather than private attributes.
 While using a single underscore is rather good practice without technical support, we can use `__double_leading_underscore` attributes to emulate private behavior with a mechanism called *name mangling*.
 Read more about variable definition styles in the [style guide](hypy_pystyle.html#object-styles).

-`public` attributes can be modified externally (i.e., different values can be assigned to `public` attributes of different instances of a class).
+**public** attributes can be modified externally (i.e., different values can be assigned to public attributes of different instances of a class).

 In the above example of the `Salmon` class, we use a public variable `self.family`.
 However, the family attribute of the `Salmon` class is an attribute that should not be modifiable.
 A similar behavior would be desirable for an `self.aggregate_state = 'frozen'` of the `IceCream` class.
 So let's define another child of the `Fish` class with a non-public `__family` attribute.
 The `__family` attribute is not directly accessible for instances of the new child class `Carp`.
 Still, we want the `Carp` class to have a `family` attribute and we want to be able to print its value.
 This is why we need a special method `def family(self)`, which has an `@property` decorator (recall [decorators on the functions page](hypy_pyfun.html#wrappers)).
-The below example features another special method `def family(self, value)` that is embraced with a `@property.setter` decorator that enables re-defining the non-public `__family` property (even though this is logically nonsense here because we do not want to enable renaming the `__family` property).
+The below example features another special method `def family(self, value)` that is embraced with a `@property.setter` decorator and that enables re-defining the non-public `__family` property (even though this is logically nonsense here because we do not want to enable renaming the `__family` property).

 ```python